Software designed to help emerging VC and PE firms growFIND OUT MORE

-The equity method of accounting is used to pull profits and losses from lower tier entities up to upper tier entities.
-This way, unrealized gains and losses can be properly reflected in quarterly statements and other reports, showing an accurate value of the portfolio.
+The equity method of fund accounting is used to pull profits and losses from lower–tier entities up to upper–tier entities.
+This way, unrealized gains and losses can be accurately reflected in quarterly statements and other reports, offering an accurate value of the investing company’s portfolio.

-The equity method of accounting is a process used to value one company’s investment in another company.
-The equity method is often used with the investor has significant influence in the investee, usually defined as an investment of between 20% and 50% and/or with representation on the board of directors.
+The equity method is a process used to value one company’s investment in another company.
+It’s often used when the investor has considerable influence in the investee, usually defined as an investment of between 20% and 50%, with representation on the board of directors, or both.

-When this is the case, profits and losses in the investee will affect the investor’s own balance sheet.
-P&L needs to be pulled up from the lower tier entities to the upper tier ones in order to accurately reflect the value.
-This is known as the equity pickup.
+When using this method, profits and losses in the investee will affect the investor’s own balance sheet.
+As a result, P&L needs to be adjusted.

-As an example, let’s say an investor owns a 30% stake in its investee.
+As an example, let’s say an investor (company ABC) owns a 30% stake in its investee (company XYZ).
 That share was purchased for $30 million.

-If the investee earns $10 million dollars over the course of the next year, the investor will need to show its percentage of that profit as a line item on its income statement, in this example, $3 million.
+If XYZ earns $10 million dollars over the course of the next year, ABC will need to show its percentage of that profit ($3 million) as a line item on its income statement.

-The investor will also need to reflect this unrealized gain on its balance sheet for its investee, adding $3 million to the historical cost basis of the purchase price, $30 million, for a total of $33 million.
+ABC will also need to reflect this unrealized gain on its balance sheet for XYZ, adding $3 million to the historical cost basis of the purchase price, $30 million, for a total of $33 million.

-Similarly, debits have to be accounted for as well.
-If, at the end of the year, the investee also pays out a dividend of $100,000, the investor would show its portion of this, $30,000, as a reduction on its investment account balance sheet and a line item on its income statement.
+Similarly, debits also must be accounted for.
+If, at the end of the year, XYZ pays out a dividend of $100,000, the investor would show its portion of this, $30,000, as a reduction on its investment account balance sheet and a line item on its income statement.